vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

  * One IP address, that can be either static or set by using DHCP.
  * One VLAN, if you use VLAN for network isolation.
  * One IP address for each container that you run with the `docker run --net=host` option.
+* Virtual container hosts require a network with DHCP for use as the external network.
+You can share this network between multiple virtual container hosts.
-* In a vCenter Server environment, before you deploy a virtual container host, you must create a distributed virtual switch and a distributed port group.
+* In a vCenter Server environment, before you deploy a virtual container host, you must create a distributed virtual switch with a distributed port group for each virtual container host.
+Container VMs that the virtual container host provisions connect to the port groups.
 You must add the target ESXi host or hosts to the distributed virtual switch.
+You can create multiple port groups on the same distributed virtual switch, but each virtual container host requires its own port group.
  - For information about how to create a distributed port group, see [Create a vSphere Distributed Switch](https://pubs.vmware.com/vsphere-60/topic/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) in the vSphere 6.0 documentation.
  - For information about how to add hosts to a distributed virtual switch, see [Add Hosts to a vSphere Distributed Switch](https://pubs.vmware.com/vsphere-60/topic/com.vmware.vsphere.networking.doc/GUID-E90C1B0D-82CB-4A3D-BE1B-0FDCD6575725.html) in the vSphere 6.0 documentation.